State Diagrams to determine Tree Tensor Network Operators: Examples

 \subsection{Nearest Neighbour Interactions}

-While nearest neighbour interactions have already been thoroughly investigated on Cayley trees \cite{Vannimenus1981, Morita1983}, we can find the TTNO representing nearest neighbour interactions on an arbitrary tree structure $T$.
+While nearest neighbor interactions have already been thoroughly investigated on Cayley trees \cite{Vannimenus1981, Morita1983}, we can find the TTNO representing nearest neighbor interactions on an arbitrary tree structure $T$.
 Such interactions are given by a Hamiltonian of the form

 where an operator $A^{[s]}$ is applied to the site $s$.
 Note that we assume all operators $A$ to be different in every term.
 We do not make this explicit in the notation to avoid clutter.
 Assuming the tree $T$ is rooted in a vertex $r \in V_T$, we can rewrite \eqref{eq:nn_Ham} as